EdDataScienceEES/tutorial-ellencrombie/index.md

 ---
 #### Check this code after attempting yourself for the best practice !
 #### Example code for Bar Chart and Box Plot:
-Remember, there are different ways to code this, so your code might look different but still produce a great (or even better!) plot.
-So don't worry about that.
+Remember, there are different addittions you can make here, so your code might not look exactly the same but still produce a similar (or even better!) plot.
+These examples just provide a baseline.

 ```r
 # bar Chart